Available currency pairs

 - The Federal Reserve of the United States (FED) is the central bank of the USA.
 It is in charge of the monetary policy of the country.
 Its main objectives, set by the US Congress, are to maximise employment and promote price stability (low inflation); all within a framework of moderate long-term interest rates.

 - Price setting method: the exchange rate is floating because the value of the USD in relation to other currencies is determined solely by the law of supply and demand.

 Features and highlights

-- The dollar is "THE" world reference currency used as a basis for listing on many markets (commodities, industries ...), but also as the main reserve currency by many central banks.
+- The dollar is the world’s reference currency, used as a basis for listing on many markets (commodities, industries, etc.), and also it is the main reserve currency of many countries’ central banks.

 - The decisions taken by the FED therefore have an impact on all monetary policies in most countries of the world.